inovex/illuminatio/docs/developing.md

 kubectl apply -f local_dev/docker-registry.yml
 ```

-Now you need to add the minikube ip (you can get it with `minikube ip`) to the insecure regsitries of the [Docker client](https://docs.docker.com/registry/insecure/).
+Now you need to add the minikube ip (you can get it with `minikube ip`) to the insecure registries of the [Docker client](https://docs.docker.com/registry/insecure/).
 This step is required because we didn't setup any TLS certificate for our testing registry.

 **This step is only required for containerd**